Comparative Statics of Trading Boundary in Finite Horizon Portfolio Selection with Proportional Transaction Costs: Introduction

-{ \cite{Hobson2019} focus on the infinite-horizon problem and they prove similar dependency of the trading boundary on the transaction costs, via the semi-closed form representation of the value function from solving the corresponding ODE.
-However, this approach works only for one-dimensional case, thus they cannot handle our finite-horizon problem. }
+\citet{Davis1990} and \citet{Shreve1994} provide rigorous theoretical analyses of the trading boundaries. \citet{Loewenstein2002}, \citet{DAI20091445}, and \citet{Dai2009Consumption} investigate their properties in finite-horizon settings. {\citet{Hobson2019} focus on the infinite-horizon problem and prove a similar dependency of the trading boundary on transaction costs via a semi-closed-form representation of the value function obtained from the corresponding ODE.
+However, this approach works only for the one-dimensional infinite-horizon case and therefore cannot handle our finite-horizon setting.} \qsj{The asymptotic analysis in \citet{janevcek2004asymptotic} indicates that in the infinite-horizon problem, the Merton line lies within the no-trading region when transaction cost rates are small.
+However, for the finite-horizon counterpart, if the Merton line is negative, then regardless of the cost rates, it lies outside the no-trading region when the time to maturity is sufficiently short.}